olpeh/olpeh.github.io/_drafts/i-learned-frp-by-learning-cyclejs.md

 Take a look at [Cycle.js documentation about RP](https://cycle.js.org/streams.html#streams-reactive-programming), if you want to learn more.
 On a side-note, the documentations for Cycle.js are well formulated and kept up-to-date.

-### What is FRP then?
+### Functional Reactive Programming

-FRP simply combines both functional and reactive paradigms, picking the best of both worlds.
+Functional Reactive Programming (FRP) simply combines both functional and reactive paradigms, picking the best of both worlds.
 Cycle.js is a nice example of combining these two.

-### Predictable code?
+### Predictable Code

 In order to say that Cycle.js code is predictable we need to understand what predictable and unpredictable code means.